Orientation Course Placement Questions

 What should I expect when taking the placement test?

 The test is an untimed, multiple choice exam.
-Calculators are not permitted.
-Sample problems can be found by clicking on the Accuplacer Review links on the University Testing Center website.
+Personal calculators are not permitted.
+Sample problems can be found by visiting the Free Accuplacer Practice Resources webpage.